syncfusion-content/flutter-docs/Flutter/linear-gauge/labels.md

 documentation: ug
 ---

-# Default Linear Gauge labels
+# Default Linear Gauge Labels

 The default style of axis labels are as below.